BRIDAL MAKEUP FAQ'S & ADVICE

 Why should I book you for my wedding makeup?

 As a makeup artist and beauty therapist with 7 years of experience, I understand just how important it is to look and feel your best in your day-to-day life so your wedding day is the one day that you should experience this.
 I am a strong believer that wedding makeup should enhance your natural beauty and not mask it.
 We are all unique, therefore makeup should reflect your personality and style.
 I take extra care and time to listen and understand your wants and needs, whether it's more traditional and natural makeup or maybe something a little more glam.
 I give my professional and expert suggestions on how a look will work best for you based on your preferences, skin type, skin tone, hair colour and eye colour etc - ensuring that you feel comfortable, confident and beautiful every step of the way, on your special day.

 Why is it recommended to have a trial?

-By having a trial and discussion prior to your wedding, you will be able to relax and feel at ease that you'll know what to expect on the day.
-It's one thing less to think about on the lead up to your big day!
+By having a trial and discussion before your wedding, you will be able to relax and feel at ease that you'll know what to expect on the day.
+It's one thing less to think about in the lead-up and everything is more likely to run smoothly on your special day.

 When should I book a trial?

-At a minimum this should be done at least 2 months prior your wedding day but the choice is completely yours.
-With the wonderful world of Pinterest, our minds and personal style can constantly change so by going for this timeframe you'll be more certain it's what you'd like plus, you will hopefully have your outfit, hair style, wedding colour scheme and theme sorted or at least an idea in mind - these can all play a big part in the type of makeup look you'd like.
+At a minimum, this should be done at least 2 months before your wedding day but the choice is completely yours.
+With the wonderful world of Pinterest, our minds and personal style can constantly change so by going for this timeframe you may be more certain it's what you'd like, additionally, you will hopefully have your outfit, hairstyle, wedding colour scheme and theme sorted or at least an idea in mind - these can all play a big part in the type of makeup look you'd like.

 How do I prepare for my trial?

 Which brands does you use in your kit?